joshski/swanny/README.md

 ## Transforming Content

-Your repository should contain 3 directories:
+Your repository should contain 3 directories which represent your sources:

 ```
 /content
 /extensions
 /layouts
 ```

+swanny uses these directories to generate a fourth `/public` directory with your static site.

 Every file under your `/content` directory generates a single file in your static site: